Andrey-Grishkov/rsschool-cv/cv.md

  - ###English.
    *Level \- A2/B1 Pre-Intermediate*
    I have experience to speak with people in my travel's trips.
-Half year long i visited English-speaking club, where we discussed movies, hobbies, dish recipes, trips.
-When i worked as design-engineer, I translated a lot technical documentations.
+Half year long I visited English-speaking club, where we discussed movies, hobbies, dish recipes, trips.
+When I worked as design-engineer, I translated a lot of technical documentations.
 - ###Russian.
   *Native*.